DataDog/apps/docs/en/getting-started.md

 Make sure you change the root URL and debug mode root URL to match the localhost version of the widget that you have running.
 The main controller path is `/widget`.
 These URL values will change as you build your application and begin to host it on your own infrastructure.

-3. Turn the toggle next to ‘Dashboard Custom Widget’ on.
+3. Turn the toggle
+to ‘Dashboard Custom Widget’ on.
 This generates JSON on the right hand side.

 <img style="max-width:80%" alt="Dashboard Custom Widget" src="https://user-images.githubusercontent.com/228230/137549275-f901e4c1-16ad-4c82-95f3-9ba7f346c9ba.png">